Former middle school teacher, turned bouncer-around-at-random-shit-jobs, and then freelancer.

 I wished someone had told me about them sooner — the simple yet necessary steps needed to be successful at freelancing.

-So I made Live Work Travel to give them to you.
+So I made Live Work Travel to give those steps to you.

 My whole life I knew there had to be something more.
-The go to college, get a job, work hard, retire, die thing just didn’t do it for me.
-Still, it wasn’t until my 30s that I was able to break away f rom this pattern of doing what everyone else around me was doing (and getting the same shitty results).
+The go to college, get a job, stick it out, work hard, retire, then die, thing just didn’t do it for me.
+Still, it wasn’t until my 30s that I was able to break away from this pattern of doing what many around me were doing (and getting the same shitty results).

-What I found through freelancing was a 180 shift in happiness, freedom, financial independence, purpose, and fulfillment.
+What I found through freelancing was a 180° shift in happiness, freedom, financial independence, purpose, and fulfillment.
 It’s not just the money — though that’s been amazing — it’s the incredible coherence I’ve found in this way of living and working.
 THIS is what I’m supposed to be doing.
 If you think it might be the life for you as well, I want to help you get there!